thingsboard/thingsboard.github.io/_includes/templates/mqtt-broker/install/cluster-common/provision-kafka.md

 ```
 {: .copy-code}

-Wait up to several minutes until Kafka and Zookeeper pods are up and running.
+Wait up to several minutes until Kafka pods are up and running.